 We want to hear from people with criminal records who have applied for any university course in the last three years.
 Please tell us:

-Were you given careers advice that was relevant to your conviction?
+- Were you given appropriate careers advice that took your conviction into account?

 The information you provide will not be shared without your permission, and will help us to improve access to education for people with criminal records.

 - New research shines a light on the complex landscape of University criminal records policies

 - Four bills currently going through parliament – and what they could mean for you

 - Double your impact this week with the Big Give

 - The Autumn Statement 2023 is a missed opportunity to support people with criminal records

 - New research highlights discrimination against people with criminal records in labour market

 - Call for evidence: DBS checks which reveal trans/gender history because of gender-specific offences committed in the past